mykter/aws-security-cert-service-notes/README.md

 Particularly important services and topics are in **bold**.

 Security service links are to their FAQ pages, as a useful source of information on particular use cases and constraints that might be examined.
-Other service links are to their main product pages
+Other service links are to their main product pages, but the FAQ pages often have good information including a security section too.

 ## Security
 * [Artifact](https://aws.amazon.com/artifact/faq/)
     + Generic AWS compliance docs
 * [Certificate Manager](https://aws.amazon.com/certificate-manager/faqs/)
     + Issuance can take a few hours
-    + Email or DNS validation (email only for CloudFormation)
+    + Email or DNS validation (CloudFormation only supports email validation)
     + Validates DNS CA Authorization records first
     + Certs are region-locked, unless CloudFront is used (w/ virgina)
     + Private keys are KMS protected - CloudTrail shows services using KMS to get the keys